LeeMorinUCF/GEB6895F19/demo_02_version_control/README.md

 Follow the instructions in [Signing up for a new GitHub account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).

+### Starting a new coding project

+If you want to create a new coding project, you should begin by creating a new repository.
+A repository is a location in your user space that can be used to store youre code.
+To initialize a new repository (or repo, for short), follow the instructions in [Create a repo](https://help.github.com/en/articles/create-a-repo).

-## Version Control: Making edits to your code
+## Version Control 2: Making edits to your code

 To participate in this exercise, you should have installed [Git](https://git-scm.com/) and an associated terminal GitBash.